 There is no need to apply for this financial help as the Housing Executive will work with the Department for Communities to calculate the amount to be paid.
 This will then be paid in arrears directly to the account receiving the Housing Benefit payments.

 What bedrooms are allowed?

 - any two children of the same sex aged under 16

 - any other child (other than a foster child or child whose main home is elsewhere)

-- a carer (or team of carers) providing overnight care
+- Non-resident carer or carers providing overnight care